Value For Money

 Our close relationship with industry ensures that you have the opportunity to work directly with prospective employers in the sector, in the booming creative industries.
 Our graduates are eminently employable, with over 90% of our students annually securing graduate-level jobs within 6 months of leaving the School.

-Further, we are proud of the skills and ambition of our students, actively promoting their films and productions, which is reflected in our unprecedented success at student awards including BAFTAs, BIFA, RTS, CILECT and the Oscars.
+Further, we are proud of the skills and ambition of our students, actively promoting their films, productions and games, which is reflected in our unprecedented success at student awards including BAFTAs, BIFA, RTS, CILECT and the Oscars.

 At the 2024 BAFTAs, the School won Best Short Animation for student film Crab Day and Best Short Film for student fiction film Jellyfish and Lobster.
 Also, Shirley O’Connor, a producing graduate, won Best Debut for Earth Mama and Tarn Willers won Best Sound for The Zone of Interest.